 • Where you have told us in writing that you accept an earlier response that we have sent to you; or

 • If you refer your complaint to the FOS, when the FOS informs us that the complaint has been closed.

-If you have any questions about our complaints process, you can contact our Complaints Officer, Paul Shanks, in one of the following ways:
+If you have any questions about our complaints process, you can contact our Complaints Officer, Antony Pemberton, in one of the following ways: